 Do you dream of visiting faraway places but hesitate because of a long-haul flight?
 They are intimidating, but that shouldn’t stop you.
-I’ve taken a number of 12+ hour flights (including one at 16.5 hours) and always have the ability to sleep.
+I’ve taken a number of 12+ hour flights (including one at 16.5 hours) and always had the ability to sleep.
 This is one of the top questions I’m asked, so figured here are my resources, tips, apps, gadgets, and habits that can help you sleep on a plane.

 This post contains affiliate links.
 This means if you purchase something from a link, I may make a small commission, at no cost to you.
 This helps me keep the site running and free.